14 stages of the loan cycle every student goes through

 WHY IS THIS FORM SO DAMN LONG?!

-It’s thirty minutes to deadline, you only assumed it would be a ten minute job and now you’ve lost your national insurance number and your mum off to aerobics so she can’t fill out her part of the student finance application form.
+It’s thirty minutes to the deadline, and you only assumed it would be a ten minute job.
+Now you’ve lost your National Insurance number, and your mum's off to aerobics so she can’t fill out her part of the student finance application form.

 Learn from our stupid mistakes and make sure you complete your form well in advance – missing the deadline can mean your payments are severely delayed, and you really will have to eat boiled rice every day.